chris-short/ansible-role-papertrail/README.md

 [![Build Status](https://travis-ci.org/chris-short/ansible-role-papertrail.svg?branch=master)](https://travis-ci.org/chris-short/ansible-role-papertrail)

 Papertrail can utilize rsyslog and it's go utility remote_syslog2.
-This role configures and deploys all the neccessary bits to utilize Papertrail on EL7 systems
+This role configures and deploys all the neccessary bits to utilize Papertrail on EL7, Debian 8, and Ubuntu 16.04 systems

 Requirements
 ------------

-rsyslog is an obvious requirement that should be installed in most EL7 systems
+rsyslog is an obvious requirement that should be installed

 Role Variables
 --------------